 A right for others to use part of your property, often for utilities or access.

 Roanoke tip: Check recorded easements and visible signs of lines or boxes.
 They can affect fencing, additions, or pools.
+The Settlement company/Attorney will identify these when they are researching title documents.

 Survey or boundary survey